-- Compliance with regulatory and service obligations Capital expenditure related to compliance is usually associated with the replacement and/or enhancement of an asset to prevent non-compliance with one of the contractual or legislative requirements on Segwater.
-This could include: - · conditions within Bulk Water Agreements; - legislative obligations related to water supply or quality, licences approved, or dam safety related requirements; or - specific technical regulation requirements or occupational health and safety requirements.
+- Compliance with regulatory and service obligations Capital expenditure related to compliance is usually associated with the replacement and/or enhancement of an asset to prevent non-compliance with one of the contractual or legislative requirements on Seqwater.
+This could include: - o Conditions within Bulk Water Agreements;

+- o Legislative obligations related to water supply or quality, licences approved, or dam safety related requirements; or - o Specific technical regulation requirements or occupational health and safety requirements.